blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - Geneva Conventions of 1949 to define humanitarian rules during war
 - 1961: Berlin Wall was constructed to prevent East Berlin citizens from moving to the fascist' West Berlin
 - 1969: Space Race
+- Vietnam War
 	- North Vietnam + USSR vs South Vietnam + US
 - Other countries got independence, but there was neo-colonialism
 - Martin Luther King Jr. abolishes racism
 - South Africa's Apartheid regime